 During exit interviews, an employer reminds departing employees of the confidentiality or post-employment restrictive covenants and demands the return of all proprietary information.
-An employer commonly has departing employees sign a certification during the exist interview acknowledging that they received copies of executed post-employment restrictive covenants and certifying that all confidential or proprietary company information and property have been returned.
+An employer commonly has departing employees sign a certification during the exit interview acknowledging that they received copies of executed post-employment restrictive covenants and certifying that all confidential or proprietary company information and property have been returned.

 Departing employees often execute written confidentiality agreements with respect to trade secrets acquired or used during the employment period, normally together with non-compete agreements prohibiting the employment of the departing employees in the same industry for a certain time period.

-The non-compete agreement goes beyond merely imposing confidentiality obligation on an employee and prohibits the employee from engaging in any competitive acts, such as joining the employer’s competitor or establishing and operating a competing company on their own.
+The non-compete agreement goes beyond merely imposing a confidentiality obligation on an employee and prohibits the employee from engaging in any competitive acts, such as joining the employer’s competitor or establishing and operating a competing company on their own.
 Therefore, a concern is that the agreement would harm general consumer welfare by directly restricting the employee’s freedom of job selection as well as restraining free competition and especially by being directly linked to the employee’s livelihood.
 Thus, the court basically views the non-compete agreement as unacceptable.

 However, the court may accept the employer’s claim to prohibit an employee’s transfer to another employer in the exceptional cases where the content and term of the non-compete agreement is found reasonable or where it is recognised that a company’s trade secrets cannot be protected without such prohibition.

 Confidential information created, developed or accumulated in the course of the employment under the employer’s supervision may include the employee’s general knowledge, skills and experience that should be treated as belonging to the employee.